HuyNhatTraan/cpp/README.md

 - 👋 Hi, I’m @HuyNhatTraan
 - 👀 I’m interested in C++
-- 🌱 I’m currently learning C++, C#
+- 🌱 I’m currently learning some basic C++
-- 📫 How to reach me HuyNhatTran on Discord
+- 📫 How to reach me: HuyNhatTran on Discord

 <!---
 HuyNhatTraan/HuyNhatTraan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.